 Beyond Atlantis, 1973

 Leigh Christian stars as an underwater siren, cunningly named Syrene.
-A peculiar movie about a group of explorers that invade an island and piss of the natives, with some weird sex stuff that happens and people getting shot.
+A peculiar movie about a group of explorers that invade a small island and piss off the natives – with some weird sex stuff and people getting shot.
 The seventies huh?!

 Wet Gold, 1994

-TV movie staring Brooke Shields in a wetsuit.
+TV movie starring Brooke Shields in a wetsuit.
 Shields, her boyfriend and an old drunk man set off to Key West in search a sunken boat with millions in gold bars.
-Cue scenes of Brooke Shields in wet suit, followed by scenes of Brooke Shields in a wetsuit.
+Cue scenes of Brooke Shields in wetsuit, followed by scenes of Brooke Shields in a wetsuit – that’s really the reason behind making this early 90’s slice of TV magic.

 Around the World Undersea, 1966